goperreault/goperreault.github.io/proj_aeroportmirabel.md

 # Mirabel Airport Land Coverage
 A project that shows the coverage of the Mirabel Airport.

+## Land
+Map that shows the required land that was expropriated for the construction of the airport.
 <div id="mapidmirabel" style="width: 700px; height: 500px">
       <script>
             var mapmirabel = L.map('mapidmirabel').setView([45.657400, -74.075657], 10);